yilmazbahadir/kalah-game/README.md

 ```
 Microservices components are implemented in this branch (feature/kalah-cloud-services).
-The reason to prepare this branch is
+The reason to prepare this branch is to provide scalibity and ease of management in microservices environment.
-to provide scalibity and ease of management in microservices environment. kalah-backend services can be scaled up to manage the load.
+kalah-backend services can be scaled up to manage the load.
+Each instance of kalah-backend will register itself
-Each instance of kalah-backend will register itself to kalah-service-registry.
+to kalah-service-registry.
 And will be accessible through kalah-service-gateway.
+Swagger UI's are aggregated on gateway.
+And accessiable through localhost:8080/swagger-ui.html
 ```

 ## Usage